 Can't holidays be optional (if not otherwise compensated for)?!

-Good afternoon,As a reminder, President Lawrence has directed that Brandeis University offices will be closed beginning atwith staff returning to work on .
+Good afternoon,As a reminder, President Lawrence has directed that Brandeis University offices will be closed beginning at 5 p.m. on Wednesday, July 3rd with staff returning to work on Monday, July 8th.

 His hope is that staff members will be able to use the extended weekend for relaxation and enjoyment with family and friends.Sincerely,